baraline/baraline/README.md

 - 👋 Hi, I’m Antoine Guillaume (@baraline), currently PhD Student at the university of Orléans
-- 👀 I’m interested in time series transformations, classification and interpretability
+- 👀 I’m interested in time series transformation, classification and interpretability
 - 💞️ I’m looking to collaborate on research activities on time series
 - 📫 How to reach me : My generic (non institutional email) is antoine.guillaume45@gmail.com